erikvanmechelen/wind/manuscript/77mistakes.md

 # 77 Common Mistakes

+You miss 100% of the mistakes you don't try to commit.
+Even if you try to avoid mistakes, you'll make them anyway.
+It's the way of the world.

-It is hard to play a perfect game of Diplomacy.
+Jokes aside, it is extremenly hard to play even a near-perfect game of Diplomacy.

-I sure am yet to and doubt I ever will give a flawless performance.
+I am damn sure yet to and highly doubt I ever will give a near-flawless performance.

 There are just too many mistakes, not to mention pitfalls, into which one can unknowingly walk.

+Here's just a few of them.
+Maybe you can think of more.

 ## No. 77 Not Speaking To All Players